axelheer/nein-linq/README.md

     PM> Install-Package NeinLinq

-To run async queries within *Entity Framework 6* applications use the "special" build instead (there's an extra dependency for that; thus, the extra build).
+To run async queries within *Entity Framework* applications use the "special" build instead (there's an extra dependency for that; thus, the extra build).

-    PM> Install-Package NeinLinq.EF6
+    PM> Install-Package NeinLinq.EF

 To run async queries within *Entity Framework Core* applications use the "special" build instead (again, there's an extra dependency for that; thus, the extra build).